swisscom/dopi/README.md

 The time in seconds after which DOPi will kill the thread and mark the step as failed.

+#### verify_after_run (optional)

+`default: false`

+The verify commands will be executed again after the command run and the step will only succeed if the verify commands all successful.

 ### Command Execution Plugins

 This are the plugins generally used in steps as commands